 Generally, no. The very limited exception to this inquiry is if the faculty or staff member works in a capacity to assist DACA students or otherwise assist with immigration questions and the student asks for information or assistance.

 Yes.
-IU cannot stop Immigration and Customs Enforcement (ICE) from coming onto campus with a valid arrest warrant, search warrant, or subpoena for an undocumented student.
+Immigration and Customs Enforcement (ICE) can come to campus for any reason, including with a valid arrest warrant, search warrant, or subpoena for an undocumented student.
 If you are served with a subpoena or someone from ICE contacts your office, please contact or send them to the Office of the Vice President & General Counsel before releasing any information about a student.

+Any oral or written request you receive should be referred to the Office of the Vice President & General Counsel and Office of the Registrar.
 The Family Educational Rights and Privacy Act (FERPA) protects the privacy of information contained in student education records.
 Information from those records may be shared outside of the university only with the written consent of the student or if an exception to FERPA’s consent requirement applies (e.g., directory information, health and safety emergency).
 The Registrar’s Office is available to help guide you through issues regarding student records privacy and to respond to requests for student records.
 Faculty and staff should not, and have no responsibility to, provide information to a federal or state official requesting immediate information on a phone call or during an in-person visit.
-Any oral or written request you receive should be referred to the Office of the Registrar.

 DACA students are not eligible for federal financial aid.
 Due to Indiana law, DACA students are also not eligible for state financial aid.